Skip to main content

 Other ways to qualify

-Some students do not fit into either scenario but are interested in applying for College Bound.
-Students and families can contact the College Bound program to apply if they meet one of the following criteria:
+If a student does not meet either of the above requirements, the family can contact the College Bound program if they meet one of the following criteria:

-• Attend a private school or homeschool program in Washington State and meet the income requirements.
+• Attend a private school or homeschool program in 7th, 8th, or newly income-eligible in 9th grade and meet the income requirements.

 Household size Annual Income* Monthly Income Weekly Income